Updated Photos app for Windows 11 starts rolling out to Insiders

-San Francisco, Sep 13 (IANS) Microsoft has started rolling out its newly updated Photos app for Windows 11 Insiders.
+San Francisco: Microsoft has started rolling out its newly updated Photos app for Windows 11 Insiders.

 The app features new WinUI 2.6 controls, new Mica effects and new photo views.
 The app also gets the Dark Mode which will also be present system-wide with the Windows 11 update, reports GizmoChina.